fluent/fluent-bit-docs/pipeline/filters/nightfall.md

 various sensitive information, ranging from API keys and personally identifiable information(PII) to custom regexes you define.
 You can configure what to scan for in the [Nightfall Dashboard](https://app.nightfall.ai).

+> This filter is not enabled by default in 1.9.0 due to a typo.
+It must be enabled by setting flag ```-DFLB_FILTER_NIGHTFALL=ON``` when building.
+In 1.9.1 and above this is fixed.
 ## Configuration Parameters

 The plugin supports the following configuration parameters: